JMargevics/Unity-Texture-Packer/README.md

 - **Enable Read/Write on each texture you use!**
 - Supports up to 4k JPG/EXR/PNG/TGA
 - Pack textures or solid colors into channels
-## Known issues
-- Create and use *Assets/Generated* folder to avoid errors
 ## Future improvements
 - Switch to GPU mode via Render Texture
 - 8k encode